 In order to protect the judges, scores of all projects are kept confidential during, and after, the WVSSEF.
 No scores will be released following the WVSSEF.

-Sponsor funding has provided the opportunity for one Grand-Prize Winner (or winning team) to be selected to advance to the Intel International Science and Engineering Fair in Pittsburgh, PA on May 10-15, 2015.
-This will include ground transportation and lodging for the participant (or participants in the case of team winners) and one (1) chaperon.
+Sponsor funding has provided the opportunity for at least two Grand-Prize Winners (or winning teams) to be selected to advance to the Intel International Science and Engineering Fair in Pittsburgh, PA on May 10-15, 2015.
+This will include ground transportation and lodging for the participants and one (1) chaperon per winning project.
 The chaperon is to be the adult academic advisor of the winning participant(s).
 All transportation and lodging arrangements will be made by the College of Science & Technology; all transportation and lodging arrangements made by outside parties without the consent of the College will not be reimbursed.
 All other expenses (ground transportation and display shipping) will be reimbursed after proof of proper documentation.